Competitions, Rules, and Trophies

 - If you DO NOT wish for your images to be used for these purposes, please inform the Competition Secretary, Bulletin Editor or a member of the Council.

 All categories are run as open competitions.

-- Advanced Class – for which the required standard shall be that likely to consistently
+- Advanced Class – The required standard shall be that likely to consistently achieve

-achieve acceptance at Open Exhibition level.
-Fellowship and Associate members of the RPS and BIPP shall automatically qualify.
+acceptance at Open Exhibition level.
+Fellows (FRPS) or Associate (ARPS) members of the Royal Photographic Society and

 Those Standard class members who either win or are runners-up at the end of each season in the PRINT and DIGITAL categories, will be invited to join the Advanced Class for future competitions.
 Reclassification of classes will be considered by a panel of not less than two experienced exhibiting photographers, under the chairmanship of the Chairman or Vice Chairman.